Spirited queen happy to play Bond girl

 "My impression is that she loved it," the staunch royalist told reporters.
 "Maybe, you know, there won't be many film performances that she will give and whether she will get an Oscar, I don't know," he joked.

-The pre-recorded clip also showed 007 escorting the queen to the stadium in a moment of levity rarely shared by the public, who can only read about her well-reported sense of humor.
+The pre-recorded clip also showed 007 escorting the queen to the stadium in a moment of levity rarely shared by the public, who can only read about her well-reported sense of humour.

 CORGI CAMEOS